alexwlchan/alexwlchan.net/src/_drafts/saturn-v.md

 ---
 layout: post
 title: A cross-stitch blueprint of the Apollo Moon missions
-summary: One small stitch for yarn, one tiny leap for yarn-kind.
+summary: One small stitch for yarn, one giant leap for yarn-kind.
 tags: cross-stitch
 theme:
   color: "#2045a2"